Last Updated 12:07pm, 30 April 2021

 The Department of Health and Social Care (DHSC) has made regular weekly asymptomatic Coronavirus testing available to all registered home care workers (domiciliary care workers) from 23 November 2020.
-The scheme uses PCR test kits with combined throat and nasal swabs.
+The scheme uses Polymerase Chain Reaction (PCR) test kits with combined throat and nasal swabs.

 The guidance on Coronavirus (COVID-19) testing for homecare workers sets out how regulated providers can order their regular tests.

-Once the test kits have arrived, the agency manager should make arrangements to distribute a 4-week supply to every home care worker or arrange for staff to collect them.
+Once the test kits have arrived, the agency manager should make arrangements to distribute a four-week supply to every home care worker or arrange for staff to collect them.

 Providing care and support at home to people who have had COVID-19